Edwin C. Johnson

 Edwin Carl Johnson (January 1, 1884 – May 30, 1970) was an American politician of the Democratic Party who served as both governor of and U.S. senator from the state of Colorado.

-Background
+Early life

 Johnson was born in Scandia in Republic County in northern Kansas.
 As a child, he moved with his family to Elsie, Perkins County, Nebraska and then to Lincoln, Nebraska.
 Johnson attended Lincoln High School under the tutelage of William Jennings Bryan, who was serving as a substitute teacher.
 After graduation in 1903, Johnson pursued his dream of becoming a railroad man, and after numerous positions became a train dispatcher/telegrapher at Fairmont in Fillmore County in southeastern Nebraska.
 In 1909, Johnson contracted tuberculosis and was advised to relocate to Colorado, where the climate was believed helpful in his medical situation.
 After recovering from the disease he settled together with his wife near Craig, Colorado.